ionic-team/stencil-site/src/docs-md/guides/service-workers.md

+---
+title: Service Workers
+description: Stencil has a number of add-ons that you can use with the build process.
+contributors:
+  - jthoms1
+---
 # Service Workers

 [Service workers](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) are a very powerful api that is essential for [PWAs](https://blog.ionic.io/what-is-a-progressive-web-app/), but can be hard to use.
 To help with this, we decided to build support for Service Workers into Stencil itself using [Workbox](https://workboxjs.org/).